-Estonia’s gender pay gap largest in the financial sector
+Estonia’s gender pay gap widens, worst in finance

-Sigrid Saagpakk, an analyst at Statistics Estonia, the country’s official statistics agency, said the gender pay gap was over 20% in five economic activities: financial and insurance activities (25.5%), information and communication (24.4%), wholesale and retail trade, repair of motor vehicles and motorcycles (23.5%), human health and social work activities (20.7%), and manufacturing (20.2%).
+Sigrid Saagpakk, an analyst at Statistics Estonia, said the gap exceeded 20 per cent in five sectors: financial and insurance activities (25.5%), information and communication (24.4%), wholesale and retail trade, including vehicle repairs (23.5%), human health and social work (20.7%), and manufacturing (20.2%).

 Gender pay gap by economic activity, 2023–2024.
 Chart by Statistics Estonia.